craigbailey-dev/rss-events/README.md

 ## Introduction

 RSS is a popular web syndication format that allows users to view updates to a site.
-This is a serverless solution that behaves like a news aggregator for RSS, wherein multiple RSS sources are read at given internval, and events for newly discovered items in the RSS channel are sent to an EventBridge event bus.
+This is a highly configurable serverless solution that behaves like a news aggregator for RSS, wherein multiple RSS sources are read at given internval, and events for newly discovered items in the RSS channel are sent to an EventBridge event bus.

 ## Architecture